uzh-dqbm-cmi/cmi-website/_posts/2019-11-05-Secure-Data-Exchange-Using-Distributed-Ledger-Technologies.markdown

 ---

-Secure data exchange and integration is essential in medical informatics as it enables and accalerates evidence based medicine.
+Secure data exchange and integration is essential in medical informatics as it enables and accelerates evidence based medicine.
 Therefore we are very interested in related topics.
-Last October we invited Lucas Antelo as an exteral speaker.
+Last October we invited Lucas Antelo as an external speaker.
 During his talk he presented the outcome of his bachelor thesis "Secure Data Exchange Using Distributed Ledger Technologies".

-Lucas studied medicine at University Hospital Zuich followed by a computer science degree at Freie Universit&auml;t Berlin.
+Lucas studied medicine at University Hospital Zurich followed by a computer science degree at Freie Universit&auml;t Berlin.

 In the German healthcare sector, data are exchanged among patients, healthcare